erc-fhv/loadforecasting/README.md

     ```
 ## Citation

-If you use this codebase, or find our work valuable please cite the following paper:
+If you use this codebase, or find our work valuable, please cite the following paper:

 ```
 @article{moosbrugger2025load,